xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ### Upload a test case to qTest

 > Requirements:
-> * The test case you wish to upload must locate in the integrated test case folder with qTest.
+> * The test case you wish to upload must be located in the integrated test case folder with qTest.
 To learn more about integrating a test case folder with qTest, refer to step 4 in Manual Setup.
 See above: [Manual Setup](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#configure-qtest-integration).

 To upload a test case to an integrated qTest Module, do as follows: